shanayamalik/cse13s/asgn2/coolness/README.md

 This command will execute the tests, display each command as it runs, and save the results to testing.out.

 ## Directory Structure
-Ensure your project directory adheres to the following structure:
+The project directory includes the following files:
 ```bash
 asgn2
 |-- coolness